 Is it safe to go to Haiti?

-Of course.
 We think so.
 It is typically no more or less safe than where you might go or what you might do anywhere in the U.S. Use good judgment and common sense.

 What language is spoken in Haiti?